qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 The UI components are the primary adapters, drawn in red; domain objects with view logic are in blue; the API adapters are the secondary adapters, in green.

 ## Primary adapters: UI Components

+The front end should help the facilitator to create valid Diagnostic Sessions (sessions in short).
+A valid session is one that contains a valid team name, a date and a number of participants between 1 and 30.
+A session can be marked as 'test' session, making the number of participants fixed to 3.

+On quite a few projects we have seen developers putting such validation logic in the front-end components (in our case, that'd be Vue components).
+Although Vue components are a bit friendlier to testing code than, say, Anguar components, testing such front-end components can be a pain especially when their logic becomes more complicated.
+The clutter in the tests having to do with setting up the front end wrappers, the potential necessety to spy on the services, often obfuscate what the tests are really about: validation, or other logic.
+The possibility to add logic to strings withing the html like code, often makes things worse.

+We therefore, tend to try and separate the logic from the ui components and much as possible.
+A rule of thumb for us is: any 'if' in a UI component is an opportunity to move to the domain.
+Doing so, we try to keep the UI components as thin as they can possibly be, focused on displaying state and passing commands to the domain.

 <div class="shout-out">
   <div>